Transformers · OrevateAI

 Why Hydration is Your First Line of Defense

-I always recommend starting with plain water.
+Experts recommend starting with plain water.
 Aim for at least 8 glasses (64 ounces) a day, and more if you’re active or the weather is warm.
 Herbal teas, especially those with soothing properties like ginger or chamomile, also contribute to your fluid intake.
 Broth is another excellent option, providing both hydration and electrolytes.
+As of April 2026, general fluid intake recommendations remain consistent for adults, emphasizing at least two liters of fluid daily.

 The key here is consistency.
 Don’t just chug water when you feel congested; make it a daily habit.
 This proactive approach can prevent phlegm from becoming thick and stubborn in the first place.

-Expert Tip: When I’m feeling that tell-tale tickle in my throat or chest, I make a warm lemon-honey water.
-The warm liquid helps soothe, the honey can calm a cough, and the lemon is thought to help break up mucus.
-It’s a simple, comforting ritual that often provides immediate relief.
+Expert Tip: When experiencing early signs of chest congestion, try a warm lemon-honey water.
+The warm liquid offers soothing comfort, honey can help calm a cough, and lemon is believed by many to aid in breaking up mucus.
+It’s a simple, comforting ritual that often provides noticeable relief.

 Harnessing the Power of Steam Inhalation